-Caldolor, our lead pipeline candidate, is an intravenous formulation of ibuprofen.
-We completed clinical development for Caldolor in 2008 and are pursuing regulatory approval of the product.
+Amelior, our lead pipeline candidate, is an intravenous formulation of ibuprofen currently in Phase III clinical trials.
+We expect to complete clinical development by early 2008 and are preparing to submit our new drug application, or NDA, to the FDA for review.
 There currently are no injectable products approved for sale in the U.S. for the treatment of both pain and fever.
-If we receive FDA approval for Caldolor on our current projected timeline, we believe Caldolor would be the first injectable product available for the treatment of both pain and fever.
-If approved, we plan to market Caldolor in the U.S. through our hospital sales force and internationally through alliances with marketing partners.
-We believe Caldolor currently represents our most significant product opportunity.
+If we complete clinical development and receive FDA approval for Amelior on our current projected timeline, we believe Amelior would be the first injectable product available for the treatment of both pain and fever.
+If approved, we plan to market Amelior in the U.S. through our hospital sales force and internationally through alliances with marketing partners.
+We believe Amelior currently represents our most significant product opportunity.

 Ibuprofen, an NSAID, is a widely-used product now taken orally for pain relief and fever reduction, but is currently unavailable in an injectable formulation for this use.
-In May 1999, we acquired from Vanderbilt University an exclusive, worldwide license to clinical trial data on the use of intravenous ibuprofen for treatment of sepsis.
-Published in the New England Journal of Medicine in March 1997.
+In May 1999, we acquired from

-this data indicated that intravenous ibuprofen was effective in reducing high fever in critically ill patients who were largely unable to receive oral medication.
-We issued 50,000 shares of our common stock to Vanderbilt upon entering into the agreement and if we receive regulatory approval for any product developed based entirely or in part on this data, such as Caldolor, we are required to issue Vanderbilt shares of our common stock valued at \$150,000 within thirty days of receiving regulatory approval.
+Vanderbilt University an exclusive, worldwide license to clinical trial data on the use of intravenous ibuprofen for treatment of sepsis.
+Published in the New England Journal of Medicine in March 1997, this data indicated that intravenous ibuprofen was effective in reducing high fever in critically ill patients who were largely unable to receive oral medication.
+We issued 50,000 shares of our common stock to Vanderbilt upon entering into the agreement and if we receive regulatory approval for any product developed based entirely or in part on this data, such as Amelior, we are required to issue Vanderbilt shares of our common stock valued at \$150,000 within thirty days of receiving regulatory approval.
 We are also required to pay Vanderbilt a two percent royalty on sales of any product developed based on the data.
 We and Vanderbilt each have the right to terminate this agreement upon breach by the other party, subject to providing 45 days prior written notice and an opportunity to cure.
-If not terminated, the agreement shall continue until we cease distribution of Caldolor in all countries for which we have obtained regulatory approval.
+If not terminated, the agreement shall continue until we cease distribution of Amelior in all countries for which we have obtained regulatory approval.

-Following discussion with and recommendation by the FDA, we implemented a development program for Caldolor designed to obtain approval for a dual indication for the product-reduction of pain and treatment of fever.
+Following discussion with and recommendation by the FDA, we implemented a development program for Amelior designed to obtain approval for a dual indication for the product-reduction of pain and treatment of fever.